Mao Xiaoping

-Mao Xiaoping (毛小平; born July 1957) is a former Chinese politician, most widely known for his tenure as the Mayor and Communist Party Secretary of Wuxi, a city in Jiangsu province.
-He was investigated for corruption in 2012 and later expelled from the Communist Party of China.
+Mao Xiaoping (毛小平; born July 1957) is a former Chinese politician, most widely known for his tenure as the Mayor and Chinese Communist Party Committee Secretary of Wuxi, a city in Jiangsu province.
+He was investigated for corruption in 2012 and later expelled from the Chinese Communist Party.
 He currently serves as the deputy director of the Jiangsu Supply and Marketing General Cooperative.